April 2025

 It’s going to take longer.

+Six weeks is optimistic.
 Ten to twelve weeks is realistic.

-And if you’re dealing with complicated permissions, listed buildings, a flat with access challenges, or luxury fittings being flown in from Italy?
+And if you’re dealing with complicated permissions, a flat with access challenges, or luxury fittings being flown in from Italy?
+That’s when your timeline stretches longer.
+So keep calm and wait a little more patiently.

 Renovations happen in phases.
 And every phase comes with its own waiting game, random hiccups, and the occasional “why is this taking so long” moment.
-(If you know, you know.)

-Here’s what actually happens — and how much time you’ll likely spend at each stage.
+Here’s what actually happens and how much time you’ll likely spend at each stage:

-1. Planning and design: 2–4 weeks
+◆ Planning and design: 2–4 weeks

 You’d think choosing a few tiles and a new shower would be quick.
 It’s not.